Prairie Research Institute

 Science Camp 2014

-The Prairie Research Institute is pleased to announce the second annual Prairie Research Institute Science Camp from July 21-25, 2014.
+The Prairie Research Institute held the second annual Prairie Research Institute Science Camp from July 21-25, 2014.
 The Prairie Research Institute is the home of the scientific surveys, including the Illinois Natural History Survey (INHS), Illinois State Archaeological Survey (ISAS), Illinois State Geological Survey (ISGS), Illinois State Water Survey (ISWS), and the Illinois Sustainable Technology Center (ISTC).

 |Topic | Date||Activity|